 The Cottagecore Outfit

 I did this all, by the way, while donning the most cottagecore thing of all: a Hill House Home nap dress.
-This was a pre-COVID splurge that paid off in spades, because if you’re wondering what one would wear amid a manic cottagecore episode, I have the answer for that, too.
+This was an early-2020 splurge that paid off in spades, because if you’re wondering what one would wear amid a manic cottagecore episode, I have the answer for that, too.

-I’ve long been a follower of Nell Diamond and her Hill House Home brand, and in the before times, when my husband was stateside just before the pandemic, I begged him to stop in their Bleeker Street store and bring home a coveted nap dress.
+I’ve long been a follower of Nell Diamond and her Hill House Home brand, and in the before times, when my husband was stateside, I begged him to stop in their Bleeker Street store and bring home a coveted nap dress.

 Did I know that this would be the cottagecore trend to rise above all other cottagecore trends?
 I’d like to think so, even though that’s patently insane.
 I can, however, say that I watched the brand explode this summer and felt a sense of pride for this woman I don’t know.
 Dressed in my own swiss dotted version (the Ellie), barefoot in my garden, I begged the squirrels to stop eating the tiny green lemons off my lemon tree.